In 2021, tuition for full-time students at Loma Linda University was $32,736 a year.

-Remember, the displayed price of tuition does not always give you enough information to determine the actual cost of attending any given college.
-Many students find the actual cost of college is far less than the sticker price after grants, scholarships, and tuition discounts are applied.
-Plus, student loans can make thecost of college feel more doable until after graduation.
+Remember, the advertized cost of tuition doesn't always tell the full story.
+Many students owe far less than the total tuition after grants, scholarships, and tuition discounts are awarded.
+Plus, student loans can make theprice of collegefeel more doable until you're done with college.

-Loma Linda University is a private, religious institution, so it has the same tuition for residents of California as it does for residents from other states.
+Loma Linda University is a private, religious institution, which means it has the same tuition for students from California as it does for residents from other states.

-Choosing a college where you are eligible for the reduced tuition offered to state residentscan save students a lot of money on the cost of tuition, as well as loans and interest owed.
-Be sure to confirm your state's eligibility criteria for as an in-state resident.
-Each state has different requirements to qualify as in-state resident.
-In many states, students must have lived in the state for 12 months before starting school to qualify for in-state tuition.
-There may be other criteria too, depending on where you live.
+Choosing a college where you qualify for in-state residency can cut the cost of college tuition.
+Be sure to verify your state's rules for as an in-state resident.
+Every state has its own rules about what makes someone eligible for in-state tuition.
+The most common requirement is that students must have lived in the state for a full year before starting school.
+There may be additional requirements too, depending on where you live.

 Explore other California colleges